Evidence-Augmented Policy Optimization with Reward Co-Evolution for Long-Context Reasoning: Needle in a Haystack Retrieval Experiment

-\paragraph{Needle in a Haystack Retrieval Experiment.} We additionally evaluate retrieval performance using the "Needle in a Haystack" (NIAH) benchmark \cite{needle}.
+We additionally evaluate retrieval performance using the "Needle in a Haystack" (NIAH) benchmark \cite{needle}.
 As shown in Figure \ref{needle}, both the \textbf{Base Model} and \textbf{GRPO} fall slightly short of perfection, failing to retrieve needles in a few specific instances.
 In contrast, \textbf{EAPO} achieves a flawless 100\% retrieval rate.
 The "all-green" heatmap confirms that our dense evidence supervision further refines retrieval robustness, ensuring precise information localization across the entire context window.